DanielOaks/codingtest-birdhouse-admin/README.md

 I've created the Nuxt base and landing page, and now I'm thinking about how and when to load the data from the API.
 I might make a separate JS module that only handles comms with the API, that makes sense.

 There's also an issue around the navbar in the footer.
 It could paginate just the list of birdhouses, but could also paginate different elements on each page (e.g. on the Birdhouse Overview tab it paginates the dates, on the Graph tab it paginates the time).
 The footer stretches underneath the sidebar+wrapper, and it doesn't make a lot of sense for it to be there if it paginates different elements inside the content box – normally I'd want to clarify this with design.
 I'll tackle this element a bit later and see what makes the most sense.

+---

+Importing the icons has been a bit annoying.
+I've ended up with [nuxt-svgo](https://nuxt.com/modules/nuxt-svgo) to handle loading svgs as inline elements, as it's by far the easiest way to get things up and running.